Titanium Man

 The Titanium Man is the name of two supervillains appearing in American comic books published by Marvel Comics.
-The original Titanium Man first appeared in Tales of Suspense #68 (September 1965) and was created by Stan Lee and Don Heck.
+The original Titanium Man, Boris Bullski, first appeared in Tales of Suspense #69 (September 1965) and was created by Stan Lee and Don Heck.

 Fictional character biography

 Boris Bullski

 Boris Bullski was born in Makiivka, Ukrainian SSR, Soviet Union.
 According to the Black Widow, he was a KGB member when he was a young man, and she was his combat instructor for a time.
 An ambitious official of the Communist Party of the Soviet Union, Bullski was demoted after displeasing his superiors.

 While working as an administrator of a Siberian labor camp, he commissioned the imprisoned scientists at the camp to build a suit of armor using the lab of Anton Vanko, the creator of the original Crimson Dynamo armor.
 Seeking to win back the Party's favor, Bullski conceived the idea of winning a propaganda victory against the West by defeating the American superhero Iron Man.
 He assigned the scientists to create a powerful suit of titanium armor based on Iron Man's technology, though the inferior resources available to the scientists meant that the armor was twice the size of Iron Man's.
-Bullski received permission to issue his challenge and Iron Man accepted, defeating Titanium Man in a battle before a worldwide television audience.
+Bullski received permission to issue his challenge, and Iron Man accepted, defeating Titanium Man in a battle before a worldwide television audience.

-Undaunted, Bullski prepared for a rematch by having the suit redesigned and undergoing medical treatments that increased both his size and strength.
-Traveling to the United States, Bullski fought Iron Man in the skies above Washington, D.C. but was defeated.
+Undaunted, Bullski prepared for a rematch.
+The suit was redesigned, and he underwent medical treatments that increased his size and strength.
+Traveling to the US, Bullski fought Iron Man in the skies above Washington, D.C., but was defeated.
 Withdrawing for retrieval by a Soviet submarine, he discovered that he had been abandoned on orders from Moscow.

-After working for the Vietnamese Communist scientist Half-Face (who increased his power yet again) for a while, he returned to the service of the Government of the Soviet Union, and was dispatched to the United States to retrieve the third Crimson Dynamo.
-Finding the Dynamo at Cord Industries, a three-way battle between Titanium Man, Crimson Dynamo, and Iron Man began, during which Titanium Man killed Janice Cord with an electronic beam.
-Enraged, Iron Man soundly defeated Titanium Man, and left him in the murky depths of the Hudson River.
+Bullski worked for the Vietnamese Communist scientist Half-Face (who increased his power yet again).
+Then, he returned to the service of the Government of the Soviet Union and was dispatched to the US to retrieve the third Crimson Dynamo, whom he found at Cord Industries.
+A three-way battle between Titanium Man, Crimson Dynamo, and Iron Man began, during which Titanium Man killed Janice Cord with an electronic beam.
+Enraged, Iron Man soundly defeated Titanium Man and left him in the murky depths of the Hudson River.